passivelib/mcell/README.md

 - Use EMX to more accurately model the selected candidates, conducting a narrower geometry sweep if needed, and then choose the optimal component.

 ## Cadence Virtuoso Interface
 MCELL has dedicated Cadence Virtuoso Interface.
-It can be started from Layout Editor and resulting cell is directly drown in it.
+Full design flow is supported directly from within Cadence Virtuoso.

 ###  **Your input:**
 <img src="/mcell/img/tr1o1sw.png" width="300" height="auto">